-Packet Sensor should be used when the speed of detecting attacks is critical or when there is a need for capturing raw packets for forensics or troubleshooting.
-Because it inspects every packet entering the network, it needs to run on servers with powerful CPUs and fast network adapters.
+Packet Sensor is recommended when the speed of detecting attacks is critical or when there is a need for capturing raw packets for forensics and troubleshooting.
+Because every packet entering the network is inspected, Packet Sensor needs to run on servers with powerful CPUs.

-Flow Sensor analyzes pre-aggregated traffic information sent by routers/switches, so it can monitor multiple interfaces even when it is running on a low-performance server.

-Flow Sensor has some significant disadvantages:
+Flow Sensor analyzes pre-aggregated traffic information sent by routers or switches, therefore it can monitor the traffic passing through multiple 10G/40G/100G interfaces even when it is running on a low-end server.
+Flow Sensor has a few disadvantages:

-- x it exhibits reduced speed in processing real-time data because all flow exporters aggregate traffic data over time, with delays of more than 30 seconds - x enabling the flow exporting technology may result in increased CPU usage on the network device - x it needs to run on servers with 4GB of RAM or more
+- x it exhibits reduced speed in processing real-time traffic information because flow exporters aggregate traffic data over time, with delays of 30 seconds or more - x it provides slightly less accurate traffic readings because in most cases the packets or flows are sampled - x enabling the flow exporter functionality may result in an increased CPU load on the network device, if the flow collection is not performed in hardware - x flows can be dropped if a powerful spoofed DDoS attack fills the TCAM of the network device

-It is recommended to use an SNMP Sensor only for devices that are unable to export flows or mirror packets, or when comparing flow and SNMP-derived statistics to ensure the flow data accuracy.
+It is recommended to use SNMP Sensor only for devices that cannot export flows or mirror packets, or to compare flow and SNMP-derived statistics in order to ensure the flow data accuracy.